-Dr Wong is a Gastroenterologist with sub-specialty interest in reflux and swallowing disorders, Irritable Bowel Syndrome (IBS), gut microbiota, chronic constipation and diarrhoea.
-He also serves as Adjunct Associate Professor at NUS and Visiting Consultant at NUH and Sengkang General Hospital.
+Dr Wong is a Gastroenterologist with sub-specialty interest in reflux and swallowing disorders, Irritable Bowel Syndrome (IBS), gut microbiota, chronic constipation and diarrhoea, as well as colon cancer screening.
+He also serves as Associate Professor (Adjunct) at NUS and Visiting Consultant at NUH.

 Dr Wong obtained his MBBS (NUS) in 1998 and served full-time in the public sector for 18 years.
 He is a Fellow of the Academy of Medicine (Singapore) and Fellow of the Royal College of Physicians (Edinburgh).
 Dr Wong also stands amongst a handful of gastroenterologists from Asia to be conferred a Fellowship by the American Gastroenterological Association.

 Dr Wong was awarded an MOH scholarship to pursue sub-specialty training at the University of North Carolina Centre for Functional Gastrointestinal and Motility Disorders.
-Upon return, he helmed the Functional Gastroenterology service at NUH and established biopsychosocial and microbiome treatment approaches to IBS.
-As Senior Consultant and Clinical Director of the Gastrointestinal Motility Laboratory, Dr Wong introduced High Resolution Manometry to Singapore, enabling new insight into the diagnosis and management of oesophageal disorders.
+Upon return, he helmed the Functional Gastroenterology service and established novel treatment approaches to IBS.
+As Senior Consultant and Clinical Director of the Gastrointestinal Motility Laboratory, Dr Wong introduced new motility and reflux testing to Singapore, enabling new insight into the diagnosis and management of oesophageal disorders.

 Dr Wong believes that clinical practice should be evidence-based.
 He has authored numerous peer-reviewed publications and book chapters; and is regularly invited as faculty to speak and chair sessions at international scientific meetings and workshops.
-His research has garnered many awards and been presented and cited at international conferences.
-As a key opinion leader, Dr Wong sits on medical advisory boards, international diagnostic criteria workgroups and national committees.
+His research has garnered awards and been presented and cited at international conferences.
+Reflecting his expertise, Dr Wong sits on international esophageal and anorectal diagnostic criteria workgroups, medical advisory boards and national committees.